vserion/vserion/README.md

 - 😄 I'm a z/OS system programmer and also translator (english - spanish - brazilian portuguese).
 - 🌱 I like to program in C and Python
-- 🎮 I like to play sometimes... stardew valley and the witcher 3 are my favorite ones, I love them so much!
 - 👾 42, always 42.

   ###